 - TutorMe Bali

-Bali’s InternationaL, independent Childcare, Preschools & learning centres
+Bali’s InternationaL, independent Childcare, Preschools & learning centres (up to high school)

 - Australian Independent School (AIS)

 - Alam Kidz School